timholy/AdvancedScientificComputing/homeworks/tdd.md

 ## Why am I being forced to do this?

 This lecture and homework focus on *process*, and so your development process is part of the assignment.
 In my personal experience, most people who come from a scientific background tend to underutilize structured testing, and the idea of writing the tests before the code seems entirely foreign.
-If you want to be taken seriously as a coder, having good tests is starting to become *de rigueur*; you should henceforth expect to write tests for nearly all your code (and not just in this class).
+By requiring you to write the tests before you write the code, I'm hoping you'll have a chance to experience some of the benefits (as well as some of the limitations) of this style of development.

 Regardless of whether writing tests *first* becomes a practice you later use routinely, occasionally, or never at all, my guess is that you'll learn most by trying it out.
 It can be frustrating and slower the first few times, but like most things your assessment of its merits and weaknesses shifts after you get over the initial learning curve.
 There's enough value in these ideas that you should give them a try.